buttercup/buttercup-browser-extension/README.md

 **Opera** is not supported due to their incredibly slow and unreliable release process.
 We will not be adding support for Opera.

+### Integrated platforms

+The extension allows for connections to several services where your vaults can be stored:

+ * Dropbox
+ * ownCloud
+ * Nextcloud
+ * WebDAV (any service supporting WebDAV)
+ * Local filesystem

 #### Supported platforms
 The browsers listed above, running on Windows, Mac or Linux on a desktop platform.
 This extension is not supported on any mobile or tablet devices.